r-lib/tidyselect/cran-comments.md

 ## Reverse dependencies

-I have checked the 7 projects that depend on tidyselect.
-There were no problems.
+I have checked the 20 projects that depend on tidyselect.
+I couldn't install 1 package (sf).
+There were no problems for all other packages.